AAFC-BICoE/rpmout/README.md

 rpmout is a utility for extracting RPM packages and (optionally) R packages that are installed on a Linux system.
 It is written in Go.

-It extracts the RPM tag info (using the rpm command) and optionally, R packages, and produces an HTML list fragment (default), JSON, simple text, and LaTeX.
+It extracts the RPM tag info (using the rpm command) and optionally, R packages, and produces simple text output (default), JSON, LaTeX and at [Exhibit](http://simile-widgets.org/exhibit) HTML page with associated JSON file.o
 It can be restricted to the RPMS that are implicated in a particular set of directories.

 The LaTeX version creates three indexes of packages: